-This afternoon, (January 17th) William, Kate and Harry attended a briefing at the Institute of Contemporary Arts in London to discuss the next phase of Heads Together.
+January 17th 2017—William, Kate and Harry attended a briefing at the Institute of Contemporary Arts in London to discuss the next phase of their mental health campaign, Heads Together.

-During today’s briefing, the royal trio delivered short speeches explaining how their Heads Together campaign will help change the conversation on mental health in 2017.
+Back to the briefing.
+The royal trio delivered short speeches explaining how their Heads Together campaign will help change the conversation on mental health in 2017.
 You can watch a segment of Kate’s speech below:

 You can read the full speeches on the Royal UK website.